Day of the Dead in Oaxaca with Kids: A Family Cultural Guide for November

 Where to Stay with Kids

 Stay in or just outside the Centro Historico, ideally within a 10-minute walk of the Zocalo.
 The parades pass through the central streets, and after a long evening of music and lights, you do not want to be coordinating a long Uber with sleepy kids.
 Hotels and rentals near the cathedral, the Templo de Santo Domingo, or along Macedonio Alcala fill up by July, so book early.
-Look for places with a small interior courtyard, since Oaxacan boutique hotels often have those, and they give kids a quiet place to decompress.
+Look for a place with a small interior courtyard.
+Oaxacan boutique hotels often have those, and they give kids a quiet place to decompress.

-If you have a baby with you, a portable bassinet is a lifesaver in older buildings that may not have a crib.
+If you have a baby, a portable bassinet is a lifesaver in older buildings that may not have a crib.
 The Baby Delight Snuggle Nest portable bassinet folds flat and gives you a known sleep surface no matter what your accommodation provides.

 The Parades and Comparsas